ampproject/amphtml/extensions/amp-form/amp-form.md

 ## Success/error response rendering

-You can render success or error responses in your form by using [extended templates](https://www.ampproject.org/docs/fundamentals/spec#extended-templates), such as [amp-mustache](https://www.ampproject.org/docs/reference/components/amp-mustache), or success reponses through data binding with [amp-bind](https://www.ampproject.org/docs/reference/components/amp-bind) and the following response attributes:
+You can render success or error responses in your form by using [extended templates](https://www.ampproject.org/docs/fundamentals/spec#extended-templates), such as [amp-mustache](https://www.ampproject.org/docs/reference/components/amp-mustache), or success responses through data binding with [amp-bind](https://www.ampproject.org/docs/reference/components/amp-bind) and the following response attributes:

 | Response attribute | Description |
 |-----------|---------------------|